 As we approach the anniversary of the Financial Conduct Authority’s first published set of aggregated results, it’s a good time to review what that means for risk managers across the UK and Europe.… Continue Reading

-Just because a country has a law — or a company has a compliance system, for that matter — it doesn’t automatically mean it works or is put to work.… Continue Reading
+Just because a country has a law — or a company has a compliance system, for that matter — it doesn’t automatically mean it works or is put to work.
+And so it is with countries’ anti-money laundering and counter financing of terrorism (AML/CFT) systems, in which this year’s Basel AML Index has recorded a spectacular lack of progress.… Continue Reading

 Once again, AML failures are shaking up the headlines.
 If the Danske Bank scandal wasn’t enough, at the beginning of March, the Organized Crime and Corruption Reporting Project showed how a series of offshore shell companies were used to move billions of dollars of private wealth from Russia to the West.… Continue Reading